RackHD/neighborhood-manager/registry/README.md

 `make build`

 ## Running
-After building, the Service Registry binary (named `nm-registry`) will be in the `bin/` folder of the source directory.
+After building, the Service Registry binary (named `registry`) will be in the `bin/` folder of the source directory.
 To run it from there, copy `registry.json` to that location.
-`cp registry.json bin/`
+`cp registry.json ../bin/`

 Move to that directory and run the Service Registry.
 ```
-cd bin
+cd ../bin
-./nm-registry
+./registry
 ```